renovatebot/renovate/docs/usage/configuration-options.md

 If you truly need to configure this then it probably means either:

 - You are hopefully mistaken, and there's a better approach you should use, so open a new "config help" discussion at the [Renovate discussions tab](https://github.com/renovatebot/renovate/discussions) or
-- You have a use case we didn't expect, please open a discussion to see if we want to get a feature request from you
+- You have a use case we did not expect, please open a discussion to see if we want to get a feature request from you

 ## branchNameStrict